Sasha2dx/Tentacle/README.md

 ### About

-It can be poorly optimised somewhere, but i don't care. x) You can suggest your suggestions if you want, or just use as it is until it works, also modify for your purposes and etc. It was writen few years ago for different purposes, now in 2021 i've upload it here, because i don't want store different old stuff on my PC anymore.
+It can be poorly optimised somewhere, but i don't care. x) You can suggest your suggestions if you want, or just use as it is until it works, also modify for your purposes and etc. It was writen few years ago for different purposes, now in 2021 i've upload it here, because i tired of storing different old stuff on my PC.